The Sip Society Sparkling Wine Club Review

 AL AZ CA CO CT DE DC FL GA ID IL IN IA KS LA ME MD MA MN MO MT NE NV NH NJ NM NY NC ND OH OK OR PA RI SC SD TN TX VT VA WA WV WI WY

 Don't see your state?
-The Sip does not ship there.
-Browse wine clubs by state.
+The Sip did not ship there.

 The Sip Society is the delightful name of the wine club at The Sip.
 The Sip is an online wine store featuring only sparkling wine (a mix of Champagne and bubbly from other regions).
 The women who founded The Sip — Erica Davis and Catherine Carter — want to make the good stuff more accessible.
 The Sip definitely has a woman-centric vibe, but that shouldn’t stop anyone from joining and just having fun with sparkling wine.